NullArray/AutoSploit/README.md

 ## Acknowledgements

-Special thanks to [Ekultek](https://github.com/Ekultek) without whoms contributions to the project version 2.0 would have been a lot less spectacular.
+Special thanks to [Ekultek](https://github.com/Ekultek) without whoms contributions to the project, version 2.0 would have been a lot less spectacular.

-And thanks to [Khast3x](https://github.com/khast3x) for setting up Docker support.
+Thanks to [Khast3x](https://github.com/khast3x) for setting up Docker support.

+Last but certainly not least.
+Thanks to all who have submitted Pull Requests, bug reports, useful and productive contributions in general.

 ### Active Development